Malaysia–Singapore Second Link: Tuas Checkpoint (heading into Singapore)

-Payment is made by Autopass card (non-Singapore registered vehicles only), EZ-Link, NETS CashCard or NETS FlashPay (CEPAS Cards applicable).
-Cash payments are not accepted.
+Payment Modes

 2020 Malaysia movement control order

 On 16 March 2020, in response to the COVID-19 pandemic in Malaysia, Malaysia Prime Minister Muhyiddin Yassin announced that Malaysia would be implementing a movement control order which would start from 18 March.
 Due to the movement order, the Causeway faced immense jams due to a surge of Malaysians returning to Malaysia and back to Singapore before the order took effect.
 All bus services could not enter Johor Bahru for two weeks from 18 March to 31 March 2020.
-However, the flow of cargo, goods and food supplies would carry on as per normal.
+However, the flow of cargo, goods and food supplies carried on as normal.

 Navigational channels

 When travelling by sea, navigational aids consists of lights mounted on the bridge piers and lighted buoys placed at strategic navigational locations.
 The three sea channels dimensions are 75 m wide by 25 m high; 50 m wide by 9 m high; and 75 m wide by 12 m high.